-Forspoken hands-on preview: The PS5's next big exclusive?
+Forspoken review: More bark than bite

 A new world

-Trailers have already made it clear that Forspoken opens with our protagonist Frey being transported mysteriously from New York to the world of Athia through a portal.
+Forspoken opens with our chatty, spiky protagonist Frey being transported mysteriously from New York to the world of Athia through a portal.

-We picked the game up just after this transportation, playing Frey's earliest moments in Athia as she discovers that the strange talking wrist cuff she's wearing has given her magic powers.
+Frey's earliest moments in Athia see her discover that the strange talking wrist cuff she's wearing has given her magic powers, and that the world she's been dumped in is in peril.

-In our time with the game, these were limited to earth-themed moves but the final product will include firey magic and other elements, too.
+Those magic powers start off earthy but soon encompass other elements to make for a wide set of flashy options.

-The main gameplay loop (after some preamble in the course of discovering her powers) involves Frey running around large overworld areas using parkour abilities, stopping to collect information, completing points of interest and fighting enemies.
+The main gameplay loop in Fospoken (after some preamble in the course of discovering her powers) involves Frey running around large overworld areas using parkour abilities, stopping to collect information, completing points of interest and fighting enemies.

 Athia has been blighted by something Frey dubs the Break, and its remaining residents are camped out in one central city.

-The plot quickly establishes four evil "Tantas" for Frey to go up against, each with their own powers and motives, and we fought through to a climactic battle with one such baddie.
+The plot quickly establishes four evil "Tantas" for Frey to go up against, each with their own powers and motives, and each effectively offering a mini-arc of story and gameplay to fight through to a boss fight.

-Before that, though, we had to wade through a hefty heaping of honestly tiresome exposition and story material, all of it sadly pretty predictable and standard fare at best.
+Before those open areas, though, you'll often have to wade through a hefty heaping of honestly tiresome exposition and story material, all of it sadly pretty predictable and standard fare at best.

 Frey herself is animatedly performed by Ella Balinska but the script she's been handed is a weird one - largely because she swears every other line in what's presumably an attempt at real-life vernacular.
-It comes off as a little too much, though.
+It comes off as a little too much, but we're equally not sure it's the total car crash some of its reception has argued.

 Athia itself is nothing new, all vaguely medieval "ye olde-isms" and obscure political structures but, in fairness, Forspoken is more about the landscape than it is the politics.